LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Experiments

-To qualitatively analyze the blackboard system---specifically how it formulates requests and how this process improves the generated program---we present several case studies: \begin{itemize}[leftmargin=*]
+To qualitatively analyze the blackboard system, we present several case studies: \begin{itemize}[leftmargin=*, nosep]

-\item \textbf{Writing Request on the blackboard:} An example of a request posted by on the blackboard is shown in Figure~\ref{fig:request-example} in Appendix~\ref{app:case-study}.
-In this case, the main agent, given the data science question, formulates a request that specifies the likely column names and data formats needed to solve the problem, along with some guidance for interpretation.
-In response, several helper agents (3 out of 8 in this example) chose to contribute.
-Although the relevant files were distributed across different clusters managed by different file agents, each responding agent independently provided the file addresses, code snippets for loading the data, and explanations of the data structure along with suggested preprocessing steps.
-Collectively, these responses covered all the ground-truth files required to answer the question.
-This case study demonstrates how the main agent can effectively leverage the blackboard mechanism to discover and integrate necessary information.
+\item \textbf{Requests on the blackboard:} An example request posted on the blackboard is shown in Figure~\ref{fig:request-example} in Appendix~\ref{app:case-study}.
+Given a data science question, the main agent formulates a request specifying likely column names, data formats, and interpretation guidance.
+In response, several helper agents (3 of 8 in this example) contribute.
+Although the relevant files are distributed across different clusters, each responding agent independently provides file locations, data-loading code, and descriptions of the data structure with suggested preprocessing steps.
+Together, these responses cover all ground-truth files needed to answer the question, illustrating how the blackboard mechanism enables effective information discovery and integration.

-\item \textbf{Comparing Generated Program by Blackboard System with Master-Slave System:} To study this further, we present an example of programs generated by the Blackboard system and the Master–Slave system in Figure~\ref{fig:program-example} in Appendix~\ref{app:case-study}.
-In this case, the Blackboard agent achieved a better solution because it accurately interpreted the prompt and selected the correct data files.
-Specifically, it identified that the patients \texttt{Age} was located in the \texttt{mmc1.xlsx} file and, more importantly, that the requested \texttt{APP-Z score} was in the \texttt{mmc7.xlsx} file.
-In contrast, the Master–Slave agent misinterpreted the request and instead used a general protein abundance score (\texttt{APP\_log2\_abundance}) from the wrong file, \texttt{mmc2.xlsx}.
-This critical error in data selection led the Master–Slave agent to produce an incorrect result of \texttt{74}, while the Blackboard agents precise data discovery and reasoning yielded the correct answer of \texttt{60}.
+\item \textbf{Comparing Generated Program by Blackboard with Master-Slave System:} To further illustrate this difference, Figure~\ref{fig:program-example} in Appendix~\ref{app:case-study} compares programs generated by the Blackboard and Master--Slave systems.
+The Blackboard agent produces a better solution by correctly interpreting the prompt and selecting the appropriate data files: it identifies the patients' \texttt{Age} in \texttt{mmc1.xlsx} and the requested \texttt{APP-Z score} in \texttt{mmc7.xlsx}.
+In contrast, the Master--Slave agent misinterprets the request and uses a general protein abundance score (\texttt{APP\_log2\_abundance}) from \texttt{mmc2.xlsx}.
+This selection error leads to an incorrect result of \texttt{74}, whereas the Blackboard's accurate data discovery and reasoning yield the correct answer of \texttt{60}.

 \end{itemize}